brson/rustmax/doc-src/rustx-crate.md

 # Using `rustx` as a library.

-The `rustx` crate name is `rstx`, but it is usually renamed `rx` in your Cargo manifest, since the crate name will be typed often.
+The `rustx` crate name is `rstx`, but it is usually renamed to the shorter `rx` in your Cargo manifest, since the crate name will be typed often
+(if `rx` is too awkward to type then the crate can be renamed `rs`).

 In your manifest `Cargo.toml`: